Polynomial systems admitting a simultaneous solution: Dimension and degree

-\begin{remark} As argued above, $Y_{d,n}\subset\PP^{n(d+1)-1}\times\PP^1$ is a complete intersection, and hence its ideal can be resolved by the Koszul complex.
+\begin{remark} As argued above, $Y_{d,n}\subset\PP^{n(d+1)-1}\times\PP^1$ is a complete intersection, and hence its ideal can be resolved by the Koszul complex~\cite[(1.7)]{jouanolou}.
 Pushing forward this resolution along the map $\pi$, together with a standard computation\footnote{We would like to thank Jerzy Weyman for explaining this.}, shows that $X_{d,n}$ is not normal.
-Finding a full resolution of the ideal of the embedding $X_{d,n} \subset \PP^{n(d+1)-1}$ appears to be of some interest. \end{remark}
+A full resolution of the ideal of the embedding $X_{d,n} \subset \PP^{n(d+1)-1}$ is studied in~\cite[Section 4]{jouanolou}.
+In that setting, a certain module $\tilde \Gamma$ surjects onto the ideal of $X_{d,n}$.
+Thus knowing the generators of~$\tilde \Gamma$ would provide generators of the ideal of~$X_{d,n}$.
+The module $\tilde \Gamma$ may be realized as a kernel of a map in a certain degree in the dual of a Koszul complex (see \cite[Remarque 4.5.3]{jouanolou}).
+As Jouanolou writes, thanks to the results of Hermann and Hilbert, this allows one in principle to obtain information about the generators of~$\tilde \Gamma$ and hence about the generators of the ideal of~$X_{d,n}$.
+On the other hand, computing a set of generators of this kernel is a very hard task, although algorithmically doable.
+The relationship between Jouanolou's resolution and our main result Theorem~\ref{thm:minors} below deserves further study. \end{remark}